Updated: Jul 21

 Q: If you use non indigenous grapes, what is the reason?

-A: I use non indigenous grapes that are well adapted to the climate, that add something positive to the portfolio and are different from traditional local varieties.
-They can be used to improve blends or to create wines of a distinctive character.
+A: I use non indigenous grapes that are well adapted to the climate.
+They can be used to add various notes and create distinctive character.

 Some typical Portuguese foods featured at Herdade do Sobroso.